A Quick HR Documents Checklist

 ❏ Confidentiality Agreement

-Every business has sensitive information that they don’t want to be shared with unauthorised third parties, and the confidentiality agreement forbids your employees from doing just that.
+All businesses have sensitive information that they don't want to be shared with unauthorised third parties, and the confidentiality agreement forbids your employees from doing just that.

 Remember, as well, to mention that the employee cannot retain any proprietary company information even after their contract is ended.